x1ao4/chromedriver-manager/README.md

 ## Usage
 1. Clone or download the repository to a directory on your computer.
 2. Modify the path in `start.command (Mac)` or `start.bat (Win)` to point to the `chromedriver-manager.py` script you saved.
 3. Open the `chromedriver-manager.py` script and modify the `destination_path` parameter as needed to set the installation path for ChromeDriver.
 (Ensure that the selected installation directory exists, has been added to the PATH environment variable, and that you have sufficient permissions to write to the target directory.
-For Windows users, use this format when setting the path: `C:\\WebDrivers\\chromedriver.exe`).
+For Windows users, use this format when setting the path: `D:\\WebDrivers\\chromedriver.exe`).
 4. Double-click `start.command` or `start.bat` to execute the `chromedriver-manager.py` script.
 5. The script will start downloading the latest version of ChromeDriver, then move it to the specified path to complete the installation, and display the version update information in the console.